mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 ### Warnings

-Warnings, unlike errors, are displayed when potential issues are detected in the string, but there’s a risk they might be false positives.
+Warnings, unlike errors, are displayed when potential issues are detected in the string, but there is no guarantee that they would create problems.
 For that reason, warnings can be bypassed by localizers, allowing them to save a translation anyway.

-Examples include missing punctuation, differences in number of sentences and capitalization, etc. Warnings are denoted a circled X with gray background.
+Examples include missing punctuation, differences in number of sentences and capitalization, etc. Warnings are denoted with a circled X with gray background.

 ![Internal check: warning](../../assets/images/pontoon/translate/check_warning.png "Example of warning")